Rhinoplasty: Other Deformities

+Other Risks

-Rhinoplasty is safe, yet complications can arise; post-operative bleeding is uncommon, but usually resolves without treatment.
+Post-operative bleeding is uncommon, but usually resolves without treatment.
 Infection is rare, but, when it does occur, it might progress to become an abscess requiring the surgical drainage of the pus, whilst the patient is under general anaesthesia.
 Adhesions, scars that obstruct the airways, can form a bridge across the nasal cavity, from the septum to the turbinates, and lead to difficulty breathing and may require surgical removal.
-If too much of the osseo-cartilaginous framework is removed, the consequent weakening can cause the external nasal skin to become shapeless, resulting in a "polly beak" deformity, resembling the beak of a parrot.
-Likewise, if the septum is unsupported, the bridge of the nose can sink, resulting in a "saddle nose" deformity.
-The tip of the nose can be over-rotated, causing the nostrils to be too visible, resulting in a porcine nose.
-If the cartilages of the nose tip are over-resected, it can cause a pinched-tip nose.
-If the columella is incorrectly cut, variable-degree numbness might result, which requires a months-long resolution.
-Other deformities that may result from a rhinoplasty include Rocker deformity, inverted V deformity, and open room deformity.
 Furthermore, in the course of the rhinoplasty, the surgeon might accidentally perforate the septum (septal perforation), which later can cause chronic nose bleeding, crusting of nasal fluids, difficult breathing, and whistling breathing.
 A turbinectomy may result in empty nose syndrome.

 Non-surgical rhinoplasty

 Non-surgical rhinoplasty is a medical procedure in which injectable fillers, such as collagen or hyaluronic acid, are used to alter and shape a person's nose without invasive surgery.
 The procedure fills in depressed areas on the nose, lifting the angle of the tip or smoothing the appearance of bumps on the bridge.
 The procedure does not alter nose size, though it can be used to correct some functional birth defects.

 Originally developed at the turn of the twenty-first century, early attempts used biologically harmful soft-tissue fillers such as paraffin wax and silicone.
 After 2000, physicians use minimally invasive techniques using modern fillers.